How to sort a string in Python

 print(sorted_text)--OUTPUT--hnopty

-• First, the sorted() function takes the string and returns a new list with the characters sorted alphabetically, like ['h', 'n', 'o', 'p', 't', 'y'].
+The sorted() function is the key to this operation.
+It treats the string as an iterable sequence of characters and returns a new list with those characters sorted alphabetically.
+For the string "python", this results in the list ['h', 'n', 'o', 'p', 't', 'y'].

 Basic string sorting techniques